purveshKolhe/focusos/README.md

 - Flask for the backend
 - Firebase for data storage
 - Google's Generative AI for the study assistant
 - Tailwind CSS for styling

+FocusOS is a proprietary closed-source project created solely by Purvesh Kolhe.
+All contributors joined post-alpha and no part of this project may be used in external competitions without written permission.